LaneSawyerT/charlixcx-merch/README.md

     -   Styling the AllAuth templates were more difficult than first thought.
 While most look like buttons, they range from buttons, inputs, links and input tags.
 And I wanted to change their initial style of black to pink and have it maintain that throughout site.
 That was more difficult than thought but besides one a tag on the sign out page there shouldn't be any changed in color that are very drastic.

-    -   While getting the news posts to show up wasn't difficult..
-Trying to categorise them and have them as clickable links(similar to how it was done in merchandise) was tricky.
-Since on the Django blog 'generic' views are used it made it harder to specifiy and call it.
-But thankfully with the help of my mentor we used the function 'get_queryset' to be able to sort through the news post by their category/tag.
+    -   Trying to create categories for news posts, which the user can click on as filters(similar to how its done in the Merchandise), was difficult.
+This is due to the difficulties of accessing the request method in a Django generic view.
+A lot of developers seem to have the same issue, but we were able to override the get_queryset method to achieve this.

     -   I had trouble fully understanding how to link in django with the templating.
 But thankfully with the help of a mentor I was able to link up the site between different Django apps.